microsoft/playwright-python/README.md

 #### Async API

-If you app is based on the modern asyncio loop and you are used to async/await constructs, Playwright exposes Async API for you.
+If your app is based on the modern asyncio loop and you are used to async/await constructs, Playwright exposes Async API for you.
 You should use this API inside a Python REPL supporting `asyncio` like with `python -m asyncio`

 ```console